 Who.
 Foreign correspondents, photojournalists, documentarians, producers from international media.
 7-30 days (longer for freelance documentarians).

 Risk profile.
 Highest among non-uniformed categories.
 Frontline oblasts — Kharkiv, Zaporizhzhia, Sumy, Donetsk, Kherson — are part of professional routes.
-Standard travel insurance is fully voided; a specialised product is required.
+Standard travel insurance is fully voided; a specialised high-risk product is required.

 Mandatory requirements: